 Since final exterior orientation values for each photograph were provided by NGA through NOAA, Woolpert was not required to perform any Aerial Triangulation (AT) for this project.
-All AT tasks were completed by Photo Science, Inc. and are described in detail in their Photogrammetric Report for AOI 32, which covers this project area.
-Following is a brief summary of the AT tasks described in that report.
+All AT tasks were completed by Photo Science, Inc. and are described in detail in their Photogrammetric Reports for AOIs 32 and 34, which cover this project area.
+Following is a brief summary of the AT tasks described in those reports.

 Z/I Mission software (ver.
 1.4.0.10) was used to export the frame exposure information collected during the flights, and convert it into ImageStation Photogrammetric Manager (ISPM) format.
 Intergraph ISPM software (ver.
 5.2) was used to create a project from these frame exposure files.
 Z/I Post Processing System (PPS) software (ver.
 5.3) was then utilized to produce 8-bit GeoTIFF images from the raw image data collected during the flights, and corrected EO parameters derived from ABGPS/IMU data were incorporated.

-For each DMC virtual image stereo pair, correlated points were generated by an automatic pointmatching algorithm using Intergraph ImageStation Automatic Triangulation (ISAT) software (ver.
+For each DMC virtual image stereo pair, correlated points were generated by an automatic point-matching algorithm using Intergraph ImageStation Automatic Triangulation (ISAT) software (ver.
 5.1).
 Similarly, for each block of images, tie points (photo-identifiable points that occur in the overlap between adjacent flight lines) were automatically generated and GCPs were measured.
 The ISAT software was then used to develop a least squares bundle adjustment for each block, using the generated tie points, measured GCPs, and post-processed ABGPS/IMU solution as observations.
 The results of the bundle adjustment were then checked to verify compliance with the accuracy requirement of the project.

 The Photogrammetric Reports provided by NGA's contractor included accuracy analyses of their resultant orthophoto images, but did not include full accuracy assessments of the least squares bundle adjustments.
 Therefore Woolpert used the ISAT output "control" files, which were provided with the rest of the project data, to compute the horizontal accuracy according to NOAA specifications.
 The "control" file provided the standard deviations of the residuals for each aerotriangulated ground point.
-From these standard deviation values the root-mean-square (RMS) for both X and Y coordinates were computed, and these were used to compute a predicted horizontal circular error at the 95% confidence level of 0.3 meters for the AOI 32 image block.
+From these standard deviation values the root-mean-square (RMS) for both X and Y coordinates was computed, and these were used to compute a predicted horizontal circular error at the 95% confidence level of 0.3 meters for both the AOI 32 and the AOI 34 image blocks.

-Positional data is referenced to UTM Zone 16N, North American Datum of 1983 (NAD83).
+Positional data is referenced to UTM Zone 16N, North American Datum of 1983 (NAD83) for AOI 32 and UTM Zone 17N, North American Datum of 1983 (NAD83) for AOI 34.